GenderDysphoria/GenderDysphoria.fyi/public/gdb/sexual-dysphoria.md

 When you see the world through a duck shaped lens, everything looks vaguely like a duck.
 The only framework I had been given to understand my interest in women was through sexual desire, and thus every feminine interest I had became warped into a sexual desire.
 My wish to be a bride morphed into a bridal kink, my desire to have a child warped into an interest in pregnancy porn, and my own need to be a girl was redirected into a transformation fetish.

 But on top of all of this, I was *terrified* to be seen expressing legitimate sexual interest in other women.
-I had male friends who were notorious rubberneckers and slack jawed gawkers; one of my former employers had an awful habit of leering at attractive women when we were out to lunch, which made me very uncomfortable to be seen with him.
+I had male friends who were notorious rubberneckers and slack-jawed gawkers; one of my former employers had an awful habit of leering at attractive women when we were out to lunch, which made me very uncomfortable to be seen with him.

 I could not stand to be associated with that male gaze.
 Even around the most beautiful women, I would avoid even looking at them, because I did not want to be seen as the kind of person that stares at women.
 I did not want to be seen as a predator.